elsachialee/Adapply-essay/README.md

 ## 3. After reading Ada's Vision, Mission and Inclusivity Statement, how will you contribute to Ada's vision for an inclusive and diverse community?

-After reading Ada’s statements, I want to talk about the culture conflicts first.
-As I said before, before moving in the states, I was living in Shanghai, China.
-Even, Shanghai is a big and international city, but people there are sort of traditional and consertive.
-I was shocked when people here were talking about the trans-gender students should or should not use the male or female bathroom since people in China are still working on providing free lunch for students in provitiy.
-Living in the community in this era, it changes and more people with different culture backgrounds are emmgered together.
-Everyone has choices to have the life they prefer.
-What we should do is to respect their choices.
-And if I accepted by Ada and be a qualified engineer later, I would contribute more to Ada.
-I would like to support Ada with financial support and make my own contribution.
-I would like to provide more chances for those women who are just me right now need a chance to change.
+It is said that everyone has three sexes.
+Physiological gender, that is, the body of your appearance; self-identified sex, that is, what you think you are and the social-identified sex, that is, what others think you are.
+Only when these three sexes are the same, we can distinguish ourselves from male or female.

+But how about those who are not, what does their life look like?
+When I read the Ada’s statements, it brings me the memories of my friend in shanghai, who is in the trouble.
+When you look at her for the first glance, you cannot tell her gender.
+She is in a dilemma since she has a female body, but she thinks she is a male.
+People here in the States are talking about the trans-gender students should or should not use the male or female bathroom, while people in China are still working on providing free lunch for students in poverty.
+You can imagine how hard the life she has.
+She never drinks outside since she doesn’t want to hear those yelling at the restroom.
+She walks in bow back position because she is afraid of showing her body shape.
+As her friend, I know she is a nice peroson and understand her situation.

+Therefore, I advocate the social justice for everyone.
+No matter who you are and what kind of appearance you have, at what age, everyone is equal.
+We should respect others.

 ## 4. Tell us about a time you made a mistake that you learned a lot from.
 If you encountered the situation again, what would you do differently?